john-cd/rust_howto/bk/src/code_organization/visibility.md

 {{#include ../../crates/code_organization/tests/visibility/pub_keyword.rs:example}}
 ```

 There are two exceptions to the "privacy by default" rule: Enum variants in a `pub enum` are public by default.
-Associated items in a `pub` [[trait]] are also public by default.
+Associated items (incl. functions and methods) in a `pub` [[trait]] are also public by default.

 Also note that, if we use `pub` before a struct definition, we make the struct public, but the fields of the struct will still be private.
 Mark relevant fields with `pub`: